 Digital marketers, regardless of what platforms they use, need to track metrics and analyze results.
 If they work for a certain client, or within an agency, realtime reporting becomes a weekly, monthly – and sometimes even a daily routine.

 In today’s article, we’ll provide a detailed guide on building a YouTube analytics report fast – without skimping on any vital metrics.

 Before we get started, we suggest you refrain from looking at various articles outlining the metrics "you must track.”
 What works for some people – in regards to what metrics they have their eyes on – may not work for you.
 What KPIs you use to measure success will undoubtedly depend on your objectives.

 Hence, you should start by prioritizing your goals.
 Are you looking to build brand awareness, increase engagement, or perhaps drive additional sales?
-Metrics you'll be paying attention to will typically depend on how you respond to those questions.
+The metrics you'll be paying attention to will typically depend on how you respond to those questions.

 What metrics should you be tracking?

 When it comes to selecting the YouTube metrics you want to track, the more you track, the messier it can get.
-Choose a few metrics that are consistent with your priorities and help you define what success for your company looks like.
+Choose a few metrics that are consistent with your priorities and help you define what success for your marketing team looks like.
+This will help you to focus on your marketing efforts on YouTube.
 In other words, these metrics should: